Brazos County reports 11 new COVID-19 cases

 No new deaths were reported Thursday.
 Seventeen people in Brazos County have died from the virus.

 Medical officials said there are 107 active cases in the county, which is 10 more than Wednesday’s total.
-There have been 4,020 tests performed.
+There have been 4,020 tests performed, an increase of 94 over the previous day.

+Thursday was the third consecutive day the health district reported at least 10 new cases.
+On Wednesday, 13 cases were reported; 10 cases were reported Tuesday.

 One new patient has recovered from COVID-19, increasing Brazos County’s total to 119.
-Recovered patients are defined as someone who has been fever-free for 72 hours without fever-reducing medication and is 10 days removed from the onset of symptoms.
+A recovered patient is defined as someone who has been fever-free for 72 hours without fever-reducing medication and is 10 days removed from the onset of symptoms.

 There were six patients hospitalized Thursday, one more than Wednesday’s total.
 Clusters account for 49.8% of all cases.
 Community spread accounts for 40.3%.
 Travel accounts for 9.9%.